adityagoel28/atlan-backend-challenge/README.md

 I have used Twilio, a cloud communications platform, for the SMS feature.
 Twilio's APIs enable us to send SMS messages globally and reliably.
 This is one of the unique features - the ability to send an SMS to the customer whose details are collected in the response as soon as the ingestion is complete reliably.
 The content of the SMS consists of details of the customer, which were a part of the answers in the response.
 This allows the customer to use the SMS as a “receipt” for their participation in the exercise.

+Whenever the user sends their response, the data is pushed to google sheets and a text message is also sent to the user with their details/response.

+## Thanks for this opportunity and the exciting assignment!